Grand Challenge focus

 All proposals will be reviewed in English.
 Due to the high volume of submissions, the Grand Challenge cannot review proposals submitted in other languages.
 In addition, all Grand Challenge programming, including the Phase 2 Innovation Sprint, will be delivered in English.

-Who else is involved in the administration of the Grand Challenge?
+Who is administering the Grand Challenge?

 Grand Challenge Newsletter